jfalkner/lockfree/README.md

 Tests are in the `test` sub-directory.
 Each test has a `make_test_....sh` script that'll compile and test the code.
 See the tests for example usage.

-# Data Structures

-TODO: a short list of all datastructures available here.